“Does this even matter?”

 Lastly, it’s important to go easy on yourself – it’s okay to complain and have days where you struggle more.
 This will pass, so allow yourself the odd pity party and give yourself the same grace you extend to others.
 As we approach the one-year mark, it’s important to think about the legacy and long-lasting effects of online learning and work from home.

 Now is a good time to reflect on the past year, and take stock in how we’re doing with our new virtual work lives.
 Are there areas we need to adjust?
-Do we need to set clearer boundaries with work or school?
+Do we need to set clear boundaries with work or school?
 Is there anything that isn’t working for us anymore?
-We will need to guard our time, as the lines between work and home life are blurring and for longer than we maybe initially prepared ourselves for.
+We will need to guard our time, as the lines between work and home life are blurring and for longer than we may initially prepared ourselves for.